ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/list-uniquification.md

     return percent_reduction
 ```

+As you conduct the experiment using the `datauniqifier` program, you should ask
+yourself what type of values would suggest that the tool worked well.
+For
-If you want to reduce the overall size of a data set through the process of
+instance, if you want to reduce the overall size of a data set through the
-uniquification, is it better to have a large or a small value for these two
+process of uniquification, is it better to have a large or a small value for
+these two evaluation metrics calculated by `calculate_reduction` and
-evaluation metrics?
-Remember, part of your goal for this assignment is to
+`calculate_percent_reduction`?
+Remember, part of your goal for this assignment
-evaluate how the different configurations of the `datauniquifier` program
+is to evaluate how the different configurations of the `datauniquifier` program
 influence these four evaluation metrics!

 One noteworthy aspect of this program is that it uses the `getattr` function to